 EX-PARTE MOTIONS: The motion must contain a "separate certification signed by counsel" substanially similar to this: I hereby certify that I have in good faith conferred or attempted to confer with the opposition in an effort to resolve the issue without court action.

-UMC: Schedule your hearing on line and submit a courtesy copy of the documents to: email@example.com SUBJECT LINE: UMC/your hearing date/style of case.
+UMC/SPECIAL HEARINGS: Schedule your hearing on line and submit a courtesy copy of the documents to: firstname.lastname@example.org SUBJECT LINE: UMC/your hearing date/style of case.
 Be sure to check the suspension calendar prior to scheduling UMC hearings.

 - Monday UMC is held from 8:00 a.m. - 8:30 a.m.ONLY